DavidDikker/endgame/README.md

 # List S3 buckets, so you can create a backdoor via their Bucket policies
 endgame list-resources --service s3

+# List all resources across services that can be backdoored
+endgame list-resources --service all
 ```

 ### Backdoor specific resources